facebook/create-react-app/docusaurus/docs/getting-started.md

 ### `npm test` or `yarn test`

 Runs the test watcher in an interactive mode.
-By default, runs tests related to files changed since the last commit.
+By default, it runs tests related to files changed since the last commit.

 [Read more about testing](running-tests.md).